elibroftw/music-caster/README.md

 # Limitations and known issues
 - Music control limited to exit if next/previous song is spammed
+- The GUI library I use does have a memory leak issue which will be fixed soon

 # Build Instructions
 1. Make sure all the required modules are installed